 To maximize the yield potential of winter canola, producers should topdress with nitrogen (N), sulfur (S), and possibly boron in the winter.
 Producers should make topdress applications with consideration for the environmental conditions, the nutrients needed, and the application method.

 The best time to topdress winter canola is during the rosette stage when the canola is dormant.
-Most years, this can easily be accomplished by topdressing in January or February, since temperatures are cold enough to keep canola from actively growing.
-If nitrogen is applied as a liquid when canola is green and physiologically active, be careful that the rate applied does not cause leaf burn.
+Usually this can easily be accomplished by topdressing in January or February, since temperatures are cold enough to keep canola at the rosette stage.
+If N is applied as a liquid when canola is green and physiologically active, be careful that the rate applied does not cause leaf burn.
 Both dry and liquid fertilizers are effective products.

 A combination of nitrogen and sulfur can be used in the topdressing blend.

 Nitrogen.
 About two-thirds of the total N needed by the canola crop should be applied as a winter topdress.
-This can be done at dormancy or just as plants begin to show increased growth, but before the plants bolt.
-Nitrogen uptake increases rapidly just before bolting.
+This can be done at dormancy or as plants begin to show increased growth, but before the plants bolt.
+The reason is that N uptake increases rapidly before bolting.
 Topdress applications should be based on an updated assessment of yield potential, less profile residual N, and the amount of N applied in the fall.

 Suggested N rates for five yield levels and a soil with 2 percent organic matter and varying residual nitrate-N levels is shown in Table 1.